 GP Online Services

-This system will enable you to:
+This system enables you to:

 - Book appointments

 - View your blood test or x-ray results

 You can login and use the system 24 hours a day, 7 days a week, and it can be downloaded as an app to your smartphone.